BlockchainCommons/crypto-commons/Docs/README.md

 1. [ur:crypto-seed test vectors](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/crypto-seed-test-vectors.md)

-_We also have a more comprehensive [UR overview page](ur-overview.md) that includes links to research paepers, references, code, and other material of interest primarily to UR developers._
+_We also have a more comprehensive [UR overview page](ur-overview.md) that includes links to research papers, references, code, and other material of interest primarily to UR developers._

 ### Technology Overview Video